mcmero/SVclone/README.md

 The filter step outputs the file \<out\>/\<sample\>_filtered_svs.tsv and/or \<out\>/\<sample\>_filtered_snvs.tsv depending on input.
 For SVs, the output is akin to the _svinfo.txt file format with added fields:

 * norm_mean: average of norm1 and norm2
-* gtype: copy-number state at the locus: "major, minor, CNV fraction" for example, "1,1,1.0".
+* gtype1/2: copy-number states at loci 1 and 2: "major, minor, CNV fraction" for example, "1,1,1.0".
 May be subclonal if battenberg input is supplied e.g. "1,1,0.7|2,1,0.3".
+* gtype1/2_adusted: the next closest copy-number state of the given locus in the same format as above.
-* adjusted_norm: selected normal locus with adjusted normal read counts (in case of DNA-gain).
+* adjusted_norm1/2: normal read count at the given locus adjusted for DNA-gains.
 * adjusted_support: total adjusted supporting read count.
-* adjusted_depth: adjusted_norm + adjusted_support
+* adjusted_depth1/2: adjusted_norm + adjusted_support at the given locus.
-* preferred_side: which side the support/CNV state comes from
 * raw_mean_vaf: support / (mean(norm1, norm2) + support)
-* adjusted_vaf: adjusted_support / adjusted_depth
+* adjusted_vaf1/2: adjusted_support / adjusted_depth1/2

 For SNVs, example output looks like: